Collecting Compensation for Injuries Caused by Defective Airbags

 Contact a Member of Our Product Liability Legal Team Today

-If you were injured in a crash and your airbag either did not deploy or failed to deploy correctly, please call The Law Offices of Michael T. Van Der Veen at 215-515-6892.
+If you were injured in a crash and your airbag either did not deploy or failed to deploy correctly, please call van der Veen, Hartshorn, and Levin at 215-515-6892.
 We can help you schedule a free case evaluation with a member of our legal team who can explain your legal options and where to go from here.